 The Senior Community Service Employment ("Title V") Program, funded by Senior Service America, Inc. ("SSAI"), is designed to assist economically disadvantaged people age 55 and over by providing immediate supplemental income, work experience and training at an approved training site, with an immediate goal of more permanent, unsubsidized employment.
 The Title V Program is also dedicated to strengthening families, communities, and the nation by providing older and disadvantaged individuals with opportunities to learn, work, and serve others.
 Title V clients who cannot immediately be placed into an unsubsidized job receive assistance on finding a job and/or are assigned to eligible non-profit and government agencies for approximately 20 hours of work per week.
 In these assignments, clients receive valuable work experience and skill training while assisting their host agency in delivering essential community services.
-During fiscal year 2011, the Title V Program served a twelve (12) county area with an allocated slot level of 114 clients.
+During fiscal year 2012, the Title V Program served a twelve (12) county area with an allocated slot level of 96 clients.
 The Title V Program also served four (4) additional counties (Bledsoe, Grundy, Marion, and Sequatchie) which are outside of SCHRA's service area.
-During fiscal year 2011, the Agency continued to expend funds awarded to it in the prior year by SSAI to expand its Title V Program services and activities through funding provided by ARRA Clients served by the Title V Program during fiscal year 2011 totaled 269.
-ARRA funding expended in fiscal year 2011 totaled \$442,069.
+During fiscal year 2012 a total of 209 clients were served.